Who is this Carving Fool?

 commissions from working adults who paid me in money!

 After college, I worked at various writing and editing jobs in Ohio and Illinois.
 While I was living in Hinsdale, Illinois, I attended a local arts and crafts show where I saw the works of a woodcarver.
 This interested me and, within a few weeks, I had acquired the needed tools and supplies and was creating my own woodcarvings.
 My first woodcarvings included birds (don't all woodcarvers make ducks?), but I quickly tired of this and returned to that challenge of accurately rendering the human face, only now in three dimensions.
 My first attempts were primitive, but with practice my work improved.
-I did my first carvings of football coaches in 1988.
+I did my first carvings of football coaches in 1987.
 By 1996, I had improved to the point where the Tostitos Fiesta Bowl commissioned me to carve the coaches that met in their bowl game, and I continued to do this for several years.
-Over the years, I have won various awards for my carvings including a best-of-show award for my carving of Ohio State Coach John Cooper at the 1997 Sandusky County Fair and Special Merit Awards from the Caricature Carvers of America at the 2008 "Artistry in Wood" show in Dayton, Ohio and at the Woodcarvers' Show and Sale at Sauder Village.
-Archbold, Ohio, in 2011.
+Over the years, I have won various awards for my carvings including a best-of-show award for my carving of Ohio State Coach John Cooper at the 1997 Sandusky County Fair and Special Merit Awards from the Caricature Carvers of America at the 2008 "Artistry in Wood" show in Dayton, Ohio and at the Woodcarvers' Show and Sale at Sauder Village, Archbold, Ohio, in 2011 and 2018.
 Of course, I also continue to paint and draw and have won a number of awards for my two-dimensional efforts.